zhiburt/dictionary/README.md

-# dictionary
+# dictionary is tgbot has been code on `go-kit` + `budger`

-## This is project on go-kit + budger and tgbot this is telegram bot
+That's telegram bot which seems the public dictionary

+Contributing in learning English

+* Features
+- add world
++ get random word list
+- confuse some words

 ### There're some examples below what you can do with this bot

 You can add some word to dict.